POWER OF ATTORNEY

 Taking care of business

-A power of attorney is a written authorization from you appointing someone to handle your property or financial matters if you should become incapacitated or otherwise unable to manage your own finances.
+A power of attorney is your written authorization appointing someone to handle your property or financial matters if you become incapacitated or otherwise unable to manage your own finances.
 TRA can accept only the Minnesota statutory short form as of Sept.
 1, 2019.

 Q. HOW DOES POWER OF ATTORNEY WORK?